Sections of this post are sponsored by Groupon.

 Whatever type of family vacation you seek, chances are California has it.

-California Vacation for Families: New in 2023
+California Vacation for Families: What’s New?

 California Vacation for Families: Southern California